-The buttstock of some Citori 725 shotguns features a comb that can be adjusted for both cast and drop.
+The buttstock of some Citori shotguns features a comb that can be adjusted for both cast and drop.
 These adjustments allow you to achieve a perfect fit of the stock against your face, and determines how correctly and consistently your dominant eye aligns with the sight plane along the barrel rib.
 Different adjustable comb systems have been offered.
-Use this section to find the comb on your shotgun and follow the instructions in that subsection to make adjustments.
+Use this section to identify the style of comb on your shotgun and follow the instructions in that subsection to make adjustments.